Skip to main contentScroll Top

 Turtle Island.

-This is why today, on the island there is a statue of two turtles, a sanctuary with a shelter for small turtles and above all two temples, one Chinese, the other Muslim.
-The latter is located on a small hill that once formed the original island, with another small islet next to it measuring just 1,2 hectares.
-With the development work in 1975, planned with the aim of transforming this piece of land into a holiday resort, the total surface area of A piece has increased to 8,5 hectares.
+This is why today, on the island there is a statue of two turtles, a sanctuary with a shelter for small turtles and above all two templesOne Chinese, the other Muslim.
+The latter is located on a small hill that once formed the original island, with another small islet next to it, barely 1,2 hectares in size.
+With the development work carried out in 1975, intended to transform this piece of land into a holiday resort, the overall area of Kusu has expanded to 8,5 hectares.

 The advantage of this little visit is that it was quiet.
 Only one person went down to the island at the same time as me, so apart from those present for the maintenance of the island, there were hardly more than 5 people in total, if we ignore the monkeys there.